osisoft/AVEVA-Adapter-OPC-UA-Docs/content/installation/system-requirements.md

 ## Upgrade

-The PI Adapter for OPC UA upgrade from version 1.1 to version 1.2 comes with the following recommendations:
+Before you upgrade PI Adapter for OPC UA from version 1.1 to version 1.2, consider the following:

 ### Upgrade and PI Web API